Adrianjewell91/decoupler-website/examples.md

 ### Premise

-A SQL query was performing badly inside a GraphQL component but performing well using the SQL console.
-The challenge was to root cause and solve the problem, which was non-trivial because debugging was not yielding insight.
+A complex SQL query performed badly inside a GraphQL system but performed well using the SQL console.
+The challenge was to align the performance and get it query to perform well in GQL, which was non-trivial because debugging logs did not yield insight.

-The solution was to rewrite the query to be more DRY.
-In retrospect the query could obviously have been refactored, but this was not apparent at first glance because of the way that the problem presented itself.
+The solution was not hard but finding the solution was indeed hard.
+However this was not immediately apparent because the focus was in the wrong place.
+Once the focus was right, the insight was easy, which was that the query was not DRY and therefore could be rewritten.
+In retrospect, the query could obviously have been refactored, but this was not apparent at first glance.

 ### Explanation
 Initially, the problem looked like this: